Install Kuzu

 - Java: The latest snapshot version is available on GitHub Packages

-- For the CLI, C/C++ shared libraries, and Rust, the latest nightly versions for each can be downloaded from the latest run of this GitHub Actions pipeline.
+- For the CLI, C/C++ shared libraries, and Rust crate, the latest nightly versions for each can be downloaded from the latest run of this GitHub Actions workflow.